Princess Principal: Crown Handler: Critical response

 Eisenbeis gave Chapter 2 a grade of "B", feeling that the film "delivers some solid character development for Charlotte and gives us a healthy helping of spy action that is simply fun to watch.
 And best of all, it ends on a cliffhanger that makes you want to rewatch both this film and the previous one to absorb every little hint about what is actually going on."
 He lauded the "good" setting and character design, and the insert song ("Fairy Game"), but he noted that Beatrice had nothing to do despite the other main characters had "much more to do in this film than in the previous one."

 Eisenbeis gave Chapter 3 a grade of "B+", feeling that it was "easily the best of the Crown Handler films so far.
 It's full of high-stakes tension as our heroes play their spy game while fighting an internal battle between pragmatism and idealism—with a young girl's life hanging in the balance.
 To top it off, the film ends with a climax that completely upsets the status quo and promises a completely new direction for things going forward."
 However, he criticized the "least impressive" visuals, and lack of action sequences and Beatrice's presence.

 Eisenbeis gave Chapter 4 a grade of "C+", feeling that the film was "anticlimactic" and immediately returned to "status quo with a mission that feels insanely low-stakes given the events of the previous film."
 However, he praised the locations and backgrounds as "excellent", the action for having "more than a few memorable shots" despite being limited, and the music for its "somber notes" during the emotional moments and giving a "big band score" during action scenes.
-He also found the climax "suprisingly tense" and noted Beatrice for having a spotlight in the film.
+He also found the climax "surprisingly tense" and noted Beatrice for having a spotlight in the film.